vtex/vtex-courses/courses/content-workflow/steps/01_workspaces/en.md

 ## Introduction

-Workspaces are usually defined as environments that are versions of the same account, in a way that any changes made in a workspace do not interfere with the work of other developers.
+Workspaces are parallel environments isolated from one another, containing different versions of the same VTEX account.
+That means that changes performed in your own workspace do not affect your store's live version and other developers' work.

-> Workspaces are isolated from one another.

-There are three types of workspaces:
+There are two main types of workspaces:

-- Development workspace: an environment where it's possible to link, develop, install, and publish apps.
-It's a workspace in which you have more configuration freedom.
-It does not handle production traffic, be promoted to master nor can be used for A/B testing.
+- Development workspace: allows linking, developing, installing, and publishing apps.
+It provides more configuration freedom.
+But it can't handle production traffic, be promoted to master, or be used for A/B testing.
-- Production workspace: handles production traffic, can be used for A/B testing, and can be promoted to master workspace.
-It's not allowed to link apps.
+- Production workspace: supports production traffic and A/B testing.
+It can be promoted to master, but linking apps is forbidden.

-- Master workspace: a **unique** production workspace in which the content reflects what is served to the store's end-user.
+> A **Master** workspace is a **unique production workspace** that reflects the content served to the store's end-user.

 ## Creating a production workspace